ta0kira/locking-container/readme.txt

 holds a lock for!
 From the perspective of authorization, attempting to lock a second container is the same as attempting to lock the same container again.

+Deadlock prevention will by default prevent a thread from holding multiple write locks at once, or a write lock and one or more read locks at once.
+This isn't always practical, however.
+The class 'null_container' is designed to work around this, without compromising deadlock prevention.
+Essentially, a single 'null_container' is used to keep track of all of the read and write locks that are currently being held by all threads.
+When a thread wants to access multiple containers at once, it releases all of its current locks and requests a write lock for the 'null_container'.
+The lock is granted when no other thread has a lock on any of the objects in question.
+(New locks on other objects are blocked while the thread is waiting for a write lock).
+This allows the thread to obtain multiple write locks, as long as they are all for different objects.
+This effectively silences all other threads while the thread in question takes its pick of objects to lock.
+(See 'thread_multi' in test.cpp for an example.)

 See simple.cpp for an example.
 You might also want to compile/run test.cpp to make sure that 'locking_container' works properly on the target system.